Conflict of Interest Policy

 If a Conflict exists and the CRO decides that the Conflict cannot be managed to an acceptable level, the CRO shall require that one or more of the following actions shall be taken:

-(a) Establish an Information Barrier – establishing and maintaining an information barrier, also known as a ‘Chinese wall’.
+a).
+Establish an Information Barrier – establishing and maintaining an information barrier, also known as a ‘Chinese wall.’
 This requires that parts of Daman withhold information from other parts of Daman, including segregation of data and information systems as well as physical separation, at the discretion of the CRO.
-The CRO shall coordinate the establishment of the Information Barrier and monitor compliance to it.
-The Information Barrier shall stay in place as long as is necessary.
+The CRO shall coordinate the establishment of the Information Barrier and monitor compliance with it.
+The Information Barrier shall stay in place as long as necessary.

-(b) Disclose to the Client – If there is a risk of damage to the Client’s interests or the CRO decides the Conflict otherwise requires it, a disclosure shall be made to the Client immediately.
-The disclosure shall be made in writing and shall be in sufficient detail as to the nature and extent of the Conflict to enable the Client to take an informed decision regarding the Conflict and how it impacts on the service provided and the Client’s interests.
-The Client shall be asked to consent to the Conflict on the basis of the disclosure made to the Client.
+b).
+Disclose to the Client – If there is a risk of damage to the Client’s interests or the CRO decides the Conflict otherwise requires it, a disclosure shall be made to the Client immediately.
+The disclosure shall be made in writing and shall be in sufficient detail as to the nature and extent of the Conflict to enable the Client to make an informed decision regarding the Conflict and how it impacts the service provided and the Client’s interests.
+The Client shall be asked to consent to the Conflict based on the disclosure made to the Client.

 7. GIFTS, HOSPITALITY & OTHER BENEFITS